pingcap/docs/ticdc/ticdc-overview.md

 ## TiCDC architecture

-An incremental data replication tool for TiDB, TiCDC is highly available through PD's etcd.
+As an incremental data replication tool for TiDB, TiCDC is highly available through PD's etcd.
 The replication process is as follows:

 1. Multiple TiCDC processes pull data changes from TiKV nodes.
 2. Data changes pulled from TiKV are sorted and merged internally.